Full Body Sea Burial

 Burial at Sea – CAsket option

-Full-body burial can be a wonderful option for individuals who have a special attachment to the ocean.
+Full-body burial can be an excellent option for individuals who have a special attachment to the ocean.
 Perhaps people who spent their lives on the water, such as Navy personnel, fisherman, or someone to who this type of burial appeals.

-It is a very natural way to deal with your physical remains after passing.
+It is a natural way to deal with your physical remains after passing.

-As you would expect, there are several rules and guidelines on how to prepare the body and the casket or shroud.
-One stipulation by the EPA is that additional weight must be added to ensure the body’s delivery to the ocean floor and that it stays there.
+As you would expect, several rules and guidelines exist for preparing the body and the casket or shroud.
+One federal regulation stipulation by the EPA is that additional weight must be added to ensure the body’s delivery to the ocean floor and that it stays there.
 Factors such as water depth and temperature must be considered.
 The full-body burial at sea must be reported to the EPA within 30 days.

 Casket Selection and Prepartion for Sea Burial

-Like the basic one shown, a metal casket must be used, as it will quickly disintegrate in the ocean.
+Like the basic one, a metal casket must be used, as it will quickly disintegrate in the ocean.
 It comes in various colors, and the family may use a more upscale casket.

 Perhaps there is a traditional church service before the full body sea burial, and the family wishes for a more elaborate casket.